OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ### Step 3: Create the "Environment variables" library variable set

 In the previous step we created some variable templates that use the `Environment.Alias` variable.
-We will create a simple [library variable set](/docs/home/deploying-applications/variables/library-variable-sets.md) to provide URL-friendly versions of the target environment's name which we can use in our other variables for defining environment-specific database and domain names.
+We will create a simpleÂ [library variable set](/docs/home/deploying-applications/variables/library-variable-sets.md) to provide URL-friendly versions of the target environment's name which we can use in our other variables for defining environment-specific database and domain names.

-1. Go to *Library > Variable sets* and add a new variable set called **Environment variables**
+1. Go toÂ *Library > Variable sets* and add a new variable set calledÂ **Environment variables**
 2. Create the variables shown below: